stephaniemagdic/doth_translate/README.md

 ### Wins and Challenges
 + Wins:
   - I was able to complete a lot more functionality in a week than I had originally thought possible.
-  - I was able to conceptualize, plan, wireframe and test, and build the application in under 7 days, while building other applications requiring for the final assessment.
+  - I was able to conceptualize, plan, wireframe, test, and build the application in under 7 days, while building other applications required for the final assessment.
-  - I was able to hit two API endpoints to provide quotes and context clues to make this application more student user friendly.
+  - I was able to hit two API endpoints to provide quotes and context clues to make this application more student friendly.
   - I was able to use a new npm package, react tooltip that allowed for a user friendly way to see context clues to help with interpretations.
 + Challenges:
   - The dictionary API I was originally using ran into an authentication error midway through the project.
 I had to find another API, subscribe and update my logic in my fetch requests.